appveyor/website/src/docs/enterprise/creating-build-server-in-azure.md

 * State/province: <Your State>
 * Country/region: <Your Country>

-Leave the other defaults.
+Click Next.

+Cryptographic Service Provider: Microsoft RSA SChannel Cryptographic Provider Bit length: 2048

-Save to a file on your desktop.
+Save to a file on your desktop. (e.g. MyCSR.txt)

 Now you can open the CSR file in notepad, and copy the contents to the clipboard.

-Now you need to go and obtain an SSL certificate from one of the many providers on the internet.
+Next, you will need to go exit the VM, and obtain an SSL certificate from your SSL certificate provider.
+There are many providers on the internet.

-Many SSL certificate sites where you will obtain your SSL cert will expect you to provide either the CSR file or the paste the contents into their site.
+Many SSL certificate sites where you will obtain your SSL certificate will expect you to either provide the CSR file or the paste the contents into their site.
+DO NOT generate a new CSR, use the one you just created.
-In the process you will generate a private key, that you **must save**, and they will issue you an SSL certificate in one form or another.

-The format you want from them is a *.cer or *.crt file.
-(IIS may support others)
+Once your certificate provider has created you an SSL certificate, you need to download the certificate in the \*.cer or \*.crt format.
+(IIS may support others too)

-Once you have that, then RDP back into your CI Server and complete the certificate completion process.
+Once you have that file, then RDP back into your CI Server and complete the certificate completion process.

 In IIS Manager